 Kron Technologies also use the Katana Shop Shop Floor App to assist in their production, task management, and preparation for shipping.
 For production, they use the Shop Floor App for two different types of order processing – based on sales orders and for subassemblies.

-We use the shop floor app in a couple of different places – we use it in production to manage the tasks once the sales assistant has created the manufacturing order for the camera.
-And we also use it for subassemblies that we do in batches.
-For example, we’ll have tasks assigned to our production technicians to build 10 camera fronts, including a sensor and a couple of other components.
+We use the shop floor app in a couple of different places — in production to manage the tasks once the sales assistant has created the manufacturing order , and for subassemblies which we create in batches.
+For example, we’ll have tasks assigned to our production technicians to build camera fronts, including a sensor and a couple of other components.

 Kron Technologies have developed another workflow with the Katana Shop Floor App — a pre-shipping check for the ready orders.
 Once the camera assembly is done, they collect the rest of the items for shipping (e.g. cables), and a new operation is added to the manufacturing order called “Check” that enables them to check whether all items, including for example the correct plug for the order, is selected.